Tokens

 functionality.

-Token functions must be the only content within a list item, as they expand to multiple file paths.
+Token functions must be the only content within a value, as they expand to multiple files.
+When

 File groups